 Snack is provided by the preschool.
 Teachers encourage children to be independent in hand-washing and clean-up.
-Snacks include a small cup of water and a combination of two items such as raisins, dried cranberries, goldfish crackers, snack crackers, pretzels, cheese, apples, bananas, grapes, etc. Glenbrook Community Preschool has a no nut policy and makes every effort to accommodate other food allergies.
+Snacks include a small cup of water and a combination of two items such as raisins, dried cranberries, goldfish crackers, snack crackers, pretzels, cheese, apples, bananas, grapes, etc. Glenbrook Preschool Society has a no nut policy and makes every effort to accommodate other food allergies.

-The Glenbrook Community Preschool is a non-profit organization operated by a Parents' Advisory Committee (PAC), which is guided by an Executive elected for each school year.
+Glenbrook Preschool is a non-profit organization operated by a Parents' Advisory Committee (PAC), which is guided by an Executive elected for each school year.
 In addition to the Executive, several volunteer committees are formed to assist in the major areas of preschool operations.
 The PAC is comprised of any interested parents with children enrolled in that year's program.

 PAC meetings are announced in the Preschool's Monthly newsletter.
 Every parent in encouraged and welcome to attend - it is your way of having a direct say in how the preschool is operated.
 For more information on PAC meetings and a list of the current Executive and Volunteer Coordinators, please see the Parent Handbook on our Registration page (under Policies and Procedures).